 Mark those branches with ribbons or spray paint so that when all the branches are undressed in winter, you'll know which ones to hack off to promote regrowth in spring.

-BTW: To keep branches in their best shape, spread a ½-inch layer of compost around the trunk out to the canopy line — “The farther the better,” Schneider says — which feeds the tree during winter and helps it leaf out in spring.
+BTW: To keep branches in their best shape, spread a half-inch layer of compost around the trunk extending to the canopy line — “the farther the better," Schneider says.
+That feeds the tree during winter and helps it leaf out in spring.

 #6 Plant Some Stunners